wp-plugins/yop-poll/readme.txt

 == Changelog ==

+= 1.7 =
+* Fixed bug that was causing poll not to update it's settings

 = 1.6 =
 * Added ability to change the text for Vote button
 * Added ability to display the answers for Others field